pvti/PhD_Thesis_Tracker/README.md

 | [CORING](https://github.com/pvtien96/CORING)        | 12/10/2023     | Neural Networks | Under Review   |        |
 | [NORTON](https://github.com/pvtien96/NORTON)        | 26/07/2023     | TNNLS           | Under Review   |        |
 | to be continued ...                                 |                |                 |                |        |

+---

+Feel free to use this oh-so-fab template 🌈✨🎨 If this brought a 😊 to your face, consider sprinkling a ⭐️ on it.
+Happy coding! 🚀